SAP-samples/btp-cap-multitenant-saas/docu/2-basic/7-kyma-resources-helm/components/TemplateDetails.md

           - name: x-jwt-assertion
   ```

 - An Istio **Authorization Policy** finally ensures, that the API Service workloads can only be reached by requests providing a specific Issuer and Subject (sub) claim as part of the previously validated JWT token.
-This can be handled by checking the requestPrincipals property, which is provided in the following structure \<JWT-Issuer\>/\<JWT-Subject\>.
+This can be handled by checking the requestPrincipals property, which is provided in the following structure \<JWTIssuer>/\<JWTSubject>.

   > **Hint** - In this sample the JWT token issuer has to match the **token endpoint** of the provider XSUAA tenant (like https://</span>sap-demo.authentication.us20.hana.ondemand.com/oauth/token) and the Subject has to contain the appname of the API XSUAA Service Instance prefixed with "sb-".
-The default structure of the Subject in this sample is **sb-\<Release-Name\>-api-\<Release-Namespace\>** and has to be provided in the *values.yaml* file (like sb-susaas-api-default).
+The default structure of the Subject in this sample is **sb-\<ReleaseName>-api-\<Namespace>** and has to be provided in the *values.yaml* file (like sb-susaas-api-default).

   ```yaml
   apiVersion: security.istio.io/v1beta1